 Keep a journal: Writing has been proven an effective way to release emotions and allowing to keep a record of mental and behavior patterns and anger triggers.

-Follow us here and subscribe here for all the latest news on corporate culture and well-being.
+Subscribe to receive the latest insights on corporate culture and well-being.